Ferry Terminal & Transit Parking

 Seaplane Lagoon Ferry Terminal

 Auto parking: The lot has 400 spaces, including 10 with EV charging.
-Parking is currently free, though the City is planning to launch paid parking in early 2025.
+Parking is currently free, but the City is planning to launch paid parking with increased on-site security in summer 2025.
 Ferry riders may not park in spaces marked “shoreline access.”
 Park only in designated parking spaces.

 EV charging: Ten spaces offer Level II EV charging.